ConfederacyOfGaia/Gaia/dms-guide.md

 \page

-## Crazy XXX's
+## Crazy Bertrams's Emporium

 This is a recurring store, with a branch in every major city.
-They should provide not only normal goods (adventuring gear) but also, potentially, a black market outlet and maybe other things.
+They should provide not only normal goods (adventuring gear) but also a black market outlet for those who know how to ask.

+***Tom Foolery***, Cloaken's fence contact, works at the store in Squamishport.

 ### Features